MLB Rumors: Free Agent Shohei Otani Signs With MLB Team, Will Play In Los Angeles

-On Friday, international baseball sensation Shohei Otani finally decided upon his MLB team for his start in the sport in America.
-After weeks of MLB rumors involving the Boston Red Sox, New York Yankees and just about every other baseball team, Otani will now call Los Angeles his home in the United States, but not as a member of the World Series runner-up team.
+On Friday, international baseball sensation, Shohei Otani, finally decided which MLB team he will join for his start in the sport in America.
+After weeks of MLB rumors involving the Boston Red Sox, New York Yankees, and just about every other baseball team, Otani will now call Los Angeles his home in the United States but not as a member of the World Series runner-up team.
 Instead, the pitching and hitting superstar is officially signing with the Los Angeles Angels, his agent announced on Friday afternoon.

-The reports of Otani’s signing arrived via various sources including NESN‘s Ricky Doyle on Friday.
+The reports of Otani’s signing arrived via various sources, including NESN‘s Ricky Doyle on Friday.
 The major news comes as Otani had recently turned down the New York Yankees after the team showed heavy interest in acquiring the Japanese star.
 Some analysts felt the Texas Rangers might have the inside track due to the money they could spend on him under international free agency signing terms.
 Over the past week or so, Otani and his representative were able to narrow the number of teams down to seven including the L.A.
 Angels.
 Other teams that were among potential suitors included the Chicago Cubs, Los Angeles Dodgers, San Francisco Giants, San Diego Padres, Seattle Mariners, and Texas Rangers.

 Oht”A”ni pic.twitter.com/JLwVhGrXze